Donaldttt/fuzzyy/README.md

 " Default to 1
 let g:fuzzyy_grep_include_hidden = 1

+" Make FuzzyFiles follow symbolic links
+" Not applied when using git-ls-files
+" Default to 0
+let g:fuzzyy_files_follow_symlinks = 0

+" Make FuzzyGrep follow symbolic links
+" Not applied when using git-grep or FINDSTR
+" Default to 0
+let g:fuzzyy_grep_follow_symlinks = 0

 " FuzzyFiles will always exclude the files/directory in these two lists " The following is the default let g:fuzzyy_files_exclude_file = ['*.swp', 'tags']